sealingtech/kubernetes_training/docs/Kubernetes install.md

 ```

-Next we need to configure Ingress.
+Next, we need to configure Ingress.
 This is how traffic will get into our cluster from the outside world.

 Run the command: